frameworkless-movement/manifesto/README.md

 We also want to give the right importance to **technical decision-making** and in realizing that the choice to develop a project or a single feature with no dependence on a framework is a **real possibility**.

-**With this manifesto we want to create awareness around these topics, gathering together people in a community.**
+**With this movement we want to create awareness around these topics, gathering together people in a community.**

 ## Principles